bootflat/bootflat.github.io/README.md

 BOOTFLAT is an open source Flat UI KIT based on Twitter Bootstrap 3.1.0 css framework.
 It provides a faster, easier and less repetitive way for web developers to create elegant web app.

+Bootflat is made on the basis of Twitter Bootstrap in a stunning flat-style.
+Bootstrap is a trusted, reliable and proven tool for developers.
+Built with `Sass`.

 Note: Compatible Browsers: `IE8, IE9, IE10, Firefox, Safari, Opera, Chrome`.

 Thanks for supporting our website and enjoy!